josdejong/lossless-json/README.md

   if it's longer than that) is used as white space.
 If this parameter is not provided (or is null), no white space is used.
 - **@param** `{Array<{test: (value: any) => boolean, stringify: (value: any) => string}>} [numberStringifiers]`
   An optional list with additional number stringifiers, for example to serialize a `BigNumber`.
 The output of the function must be valid stringified JSON number.
-When undefined is returned, the property will be deleted from the object.
-The difference with using a replacer is that the output of a replacer must be JSON and will be stringified afterwards, whereas the output of the `numberStringifiers` is inserted in the JSON as is.
+When `undefined` is returned, the property will be deleted from the object.
+The difference with using a `replacer` is that the output of a `replacer` must be JSON and will be stringified afterwards, whereas the output of the `numberStringifiers` is already stringified JSON.
 - **@returns** `{string | undefined}`
   Returns the string representation of the JSON object.